kehantan/labbook/docs/protein/bradford.rst

 *Bradford assay standard curve*

 * Bovine serum albumin (BSA) would be used as a standard for Bradford assay
-* The standard curve only need to be done once, after the standard curve is established, use the standard curve to determine the concentration of protein in purified protein sample.
+* The standard curve only need to be done once, after the standard curve is established, use the standard curve to determine the concentration of protein in subsequent purified protein sample.

 **Materials**